Function values are enough for $L_2$-approximation: Part II

-for an instance of $A_{m,n}$ with $n\le m\le C n$, where $\varepsilon_n:=n^{-\alpha}\log^\beta(n+1)$ is the upper bound on the approximation numbers from \eqref{an-assumption}.
+for an instance of $A_{m,n}$ with $n\le m\le C n$.
 Note that the first bound implies that $G$ has full rank.
-We divide the proof of this into two parts: \begin{enumerate} \item We show these bounds with high probability for $m\asymp n \log(n+1)$ i.i.d.~random points and then, \item based on the famous solution to the Kadison-Singer problem, we extract $m\asymp n$ points that fulfill the same bounds. \end{enumerate}
+We divide the proof of this into two parts: \begin{enumerate} \item We show these bounds with high probability for $m\asymp n \log n$ i.i.d.~random points and then, \item based on the famous solution to the Kadison-Singer problem, we extract $m\asymp n$ points that fulfill the same bounds. \end{enumerate}